oyewoadewale/News-App/README.md

 This app displays a list of recent news around the world from the Guardian Free API.

-What 've learnt and implemented in this project:
+What i've learnt and implemented in this project:

 Connecting to an app to the internet using an API (here i used the Guardian API).